Arctvrvs/64-bit-CPU/docs/amo_unit.md

 specified operation (swap or add currently) and outputs the result on the next cycle.
 The design is intentionally simple for early integration tests.
+A lightweight Python helper `AmoUnit` mirrors the RTL for unit tests.